EmbeddedRPC/erpc/erpcgen/test/readme.md

 the C and C++ compilers.
 The `objects/` directory also contains .o files written by the compiler.

 For Python test cases, the generated package is loaded and compiled.
-Each of the modules within the package are also loaded and compiled excplicitly.
+Each of the modules within the package are also loaded and compiled explicitly.
 Loading is done directly within the Python executable running py.test.

 The `CC` config variable is used for the path to the C/C++ compiler.
 The default value is simply